 With the forward-looking multi-TeV collider in mind, consider the physics reach up to 3 TeV center-of-mass energy, leaving discussion on a higher energy collider to the following subsection.
 Multi-TeV collider options open the gates to access TeV new physics directly and explore new physics in a complementary way to the lower energy Higgs factory and high energy proton colliders.
 Multi-TeV lepton collider will shed light upon many-core puzzles of particle physics.
-We can probe Higgs self-coupling, Top Yukawas, electroweak precision observable in dibosons, testing EW symmetry breaking and universal theories, the SM precision measurement, lepton-flavor-universality-violation measurements, various Higgs Yukawas, and Top quark exotic decays.
+We can probe Higgs self-coupling, Top Yukawas, electroweak precision observable in dibosons, testing EW symmetry breaking and universal theories, the SM precision measurement, etc. One can also access flavor physics through flavor-changing-neutral current measurement, lepton-flavor-universality-violation measurements, various Higgs Yukawas, and Top quark exotic decays.
 The multi-TeV collider enables us to directly produce and probe new particles, such as top partners, dark matter, and hidden sector new physics.
-In this section, we will select a few representative physics potentials of the Multi-TeV lepton collider, with many recent updates from CLIC [322, 418].
+In this section, we will select a few representative physics potentials of the Multi-TeV lepton collider, with many recent updates from CLIC [322, 455].